WH-Gao/Gadget-with-cutoff-power-spectrum/README.md

 # Gadget-with-cutoff-power-spectrum

+This is a simple application of N-body simulation code Gadget4, which trys to run simple simulation using power spectrum with different cutoff frequncy and repeat result in Primordial fluctuations and nonlinear structure (Little,Winberg and Park,1991MNRAS.253..295L).

 ## 1.Install Gadget4

 Gadget4 is a code for N-body cosmology simulation based on C++.
 You can find Gadget4 code at http://gitlab.mpcdf.mpg.de/vrs/gadget4.
 Also a detailed document is provided at https://wwwmpa.mpa-garching.mpg.de/gadget4.
 There are some simple tips on installing Gadegt4.